 - Damon Haley (PHPCS syntax checker)

-- David Holm (Clang, Cppcheck, lintr and Verilator syntax checkers)
+- David Holm (Clang, Cppcheck and Verilator syntax checkers)

 - Doug MacEachern (Go errcheck syntax checker)